awsdocs/amazon-eks-user-guide/doc_source/vertical-pod-autoscaler.md

    hamster-c7d89d6db-znvz5   1/1     Running   0          48s
    ```

-1. Describe one of the pods to view its `cpu` and `memory` reservation\.
+1. Describe one of the Pods to view its `cpu` and `memory` reservation\.
 Replace `c7d89d6db-rglf5` with one of the IDs returned in your output from the previous step\.

    ```
    kubectl describe pod hamster-c7d89d6db-rglf5